 April 2015.
 Sangkhlaburi’s boat captains are a laid-back bunch and more than happy to wait around while you explore.
 Having hung out in the temple for a bit, we eventually made our way back down the hill where our waiting guide looked up, stubbed his cigarette out and shuffled back onboard for the next leg of our adventure.

-For more on my adventures in this incredible Thai town, take a look at my other 5s on Sangkhlaburi.
+For more on my adventures in this incredible Thai town, take a look at my other reports on Sangkhlaburi.